 An epileptic seizure is the physical manifestation of an excessive and hypersynchronous neuronal discharge.
 In other words, all of the nerve cells react at the same time, when they usually function alternately.
 Seizures usually come on suddenly.

-There are generally two types of seizures: partial onset seizures, which affect only a part of the brain and generalized seizures, which affect both hemispheres of the brain.
-Moreover, depending on the area of the brain where the seizure focus begins or the way in which the epilepsy manifests itself from a clinical standpoint, we will speak of:
+There are generally two types of seizures: partial onset seizures, which affect only a part of the brain, and generalized seizures, which affect both hemispheres of the brain.
+The area of the brain that is affected also determines the type of seizure that will occur.

 An epileptic seizure can take on many faces which may differ from one person to the next and from one type to another.
 However, here are a few examples of frequent signs and symptoms:

 - loss of muscle tone;

 - jerking of the arms, legs or the entire body;

 - sudden interruption of a movement or action;

 - blinking of the eyes or chewing movements;